Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

 Hydrostatic pressure
 """""""""""""""""""""

-Elements may be under :obj:`surface load <woo.dem.FlexFacet.surfLoad>` which is always perpendicular to the element plane, thus representing hydrostatic pressure.
+Elements may be under :obj:`surface load <woo.fem.Membrane.surfLoad>` which is always perpendicular to the element plane, thus representing hydrostatic pressure.
 Such pressure :math:`p` is distributed into nodes as

 .. math:: \Delta\vec{F}_i = \begin{pmatrix} 0 \\ 0 \\ p\frac{A^*}{3} \end{pmatrix}